wamp-proto/wamp-proto/spec/README.md

 #### WebSocket Transport

 The default transport binding is [WebSocket](http://tools.ietf.org/html/rfc6455).

+##### Unbatched

-With WebSocket, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).
+With WebSocket in unbatched mode, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).

 The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between peers using the WebSocket subprotocol negotiation mechanism.